AkshayPagar/IllumioAssessment/README.md

 2. Lookup table loading and fetching tags based on dstport and protocol.
 3. Flow log data loading and verifying tagCount map and portProtocolCount map.

-I tested the code by changing input data and adding more data, verified the updated data is reflected in the output file.
+I also tested the code by changing input data and adding more data, verified the updated data is reflected in the output file.

 Thank you for the opportunity for the assessment.
 I enjoyed working on the assignment.
->>>>>>> Stashed changes